YaserMarey/YaserMarey.github.io/the_story_of_yolo/the_sotry_of_yolo.md

 - [Darknet](https://github.com/pjreddie/darknet): Darknet is the original implementation of YOLO, developed by Joseph Redmon, one of the authors of the YOLO paper.
 Darknet is written in C and CUDA, and it supports both CPU and GPU acceleration.

-- [TensorFlow-YOLOv4](https://github.com/hunglc007/tensorflow-yolov4-tflite): This is the most popular  implementation of YOLOv4 on github gudged by number of starts.
+- [TensorFlow-YOLOv4](https://github.com/hunglc007/tensorflow-yolov4-tflite): This is the most popular implementation of YOLOv4 on GitHub judged by the number of starts.
 It uses TensorFlow 2.0 and supports both CPU and GPU acceleration.

 - [Keras-YOLOv3](https://github.com/qqwweee/keras-yolo3): This is an implementation of YOLOv3 developed by qqwweee.
 It is written in Keras and supports both CPU and GPU acceleration.